 When it comes to Zoom’s disadvantages, it’s definitely the need to download it before launching.
 Even though it’s super easy, it may be discouraging to some people — especially taking the Zoom security issues into account, which I’ll address below.

 - A satisfactory free “personal” plan

 - Requires downloading

 - Recent security issues

 Zoho Meeting is one of the cheapest video conferencing and webinars solutions.
-If you don’t plan on running meetings and webinars for large audiences, this may be the right option for you.
-The cheapest plan is 15 EUR/ month and allows you to host webinars for 25 attendees and store 25 recordings.
-It’s simple and user-friendly, yet if you happen to have any problems — Zoho is known for its outstanding customer service and support.
+If you don’t plan on hosting meetings and webinars for large audiences, this may be the right option for you.
+The cheapest plan costs 15 EUR/ month and allows you to host webinars for 25 attendees and store 25 recordings.
+It’s simple and user-friendly, but if you happen to have any problems — Zoho is known for outstanding customer service and support.

 This software solution has all the basic functionalities a small company may need: simple processes, customized registration, easy access on different browsers and devices, basic analytics and automation.
 You may be disappointed if you count on advanced tracking, though.
 In this matter, Zoho Meeting’s competition can offer you more.
 Also, the maximum number of attendees is 250 on the highest pricing plan, which may not be enough for some companies.